Death by a Thousand Closures

 How Western Australia is dismantling its live music infrastructure, one planning decision at a time

 Between 2010 and 2024, Greater Perth lost at least 28% of its dedicated live music rooms under 500 capacity.
 More than one in four stages where emerging artists develop their craft, build audiences, and learn what it means to perform for a room of people who did not already know their name — gone.
-Not through any single dramatic decision.
-Through the accumulated weight of planning approvals, liquor licensing processes, noise complaints, acoustic retrofitting costs, and a regulatory environment that treats live music venues as a problem to be managed rather than cultural infrastructure to be protected.
+Through the accumulated weight of planning approvals, liquor licensing processes, noise complaints, acoustic retrofitting costs, and a regulatory environment that treats live music venues as problems to be managed rather than infrastructure to be protected.

 Western Australia now has 81 dedicated live music venues across the entire state.
 One venue per 33,000 residents.
 Melbourne has one per 8,785.
 The comparison is not flattering, and it is not accidental.